 Commissioned a United States Naval officer at graduation, he served two years with the Pacific Fleet aboard the USS RICE COUNTY, resigning from active duty in July 1959.
 He entered Harvard University’s Graduate School of Business and received a Masters degree in Business Administration in 1961.
 Returning to his native Texas in 1961, he joined his father in the independent oil operating business, managing the G.W.
 Strake Company’s oil operations.
 Since his father’s death in 1969, he has carried on the business as an independent oil and gas operator.
 He is Chairman of the Board and Chief Executive Officer of Strake Energy, Inc.

 He was appointed Secretary of State by Governor William Clements on January 22, 1979, and served until his resignation on October 5, 1981, prior to running for the office of Lieutenant Governor for the State of Texas.
 He was named Co-Chairman of the Houston Economic Summit Host Committee for the 1990 Economic Summit of Industrialized Nations, an event held in the United States once every seven years.
 The Summit was held in Houston on July 9-11, 1990.
-In December 1990, he was awarded the Mayor’s Proud Partners Award by Houston Mayor Kathy Whitmire, recognizing the effort made by Mr. Strake in the Great Summit Clean-up, to prepare the city for hosting the world leaders.
+In December 1990, he was awarded the Mayor’s Proud Partners Award by Houston Mayor Kathy Whitmire, recognizing the e ort made by Mr. Strake in the Great Summit Clean-up, to prepare the city for hosting the world leaders.

 He has served as a member of the Interstate Oil Compact Commission, Texas Independent Producers and Royalty Board, the IPAA Regional Board, and has been on the Boards of four Texas banks.